TurbulentRice/book-store-app/README.md

 Check out the [Heroku Deployment](https://novella-book-store.herokuapp.com/) to use the app, or follow instructions below to install the project and run locally.

 Final project for Albany Can Code: Javascript Frameworks class 2021.
-Written with React, Express, and a mock-backend using Google Books API for fetching book details.
+Written with React, Express, and a mock-backend using Google Books API.
+Server state is managed by ReactQuery, app state uses React's Context API for keeping track info about user's session (token, recent search).

 Coded by Sean Russell.

 ## Getting started